 Receiving feedback is often a skill that needs to be taught – as you say it is an opinion.
 Have we provided the student a way to respond to the feedback, do they agree, did the teacher explain the task or make the objectives clear and appropriate.
 This could arguably be more important.
 As much as all students enjoy positive interactions it is the feeling of completing a task and being in an environment where they are valued that will provide the greatest benefit to their education.

-This ramble is only my thoughts.
+This ramble is only my thoughts on feedback and marking in the SEN classroom.
 Thank you for taking the time to read and representing the teachers!